-The persons named in the enclosed form of proxy will vote the shares in respect of which they are appointed in accordance with the instructions of the shareholders appointing them.
-In the absence of such instructions, such shares will be voted FOR the election of the proposed directors, and FOR the appointment of the proposed independent external auditors (the "auditors"), the whole in accordance with the terms contained in this Circular.
+The persons named in the enclosed form of proxy will vote the shares in respect of which they are appointed in accordance with the instructions of the shareholder(s) appointing them.
+In the absence of such instructions, such shares will be voted FOR the election of the proposed directors, FOR the appointment of the proposed independent external auditors (the "auditors"), FOR the three resolutions approving and ratifying the amendments to the Corporation's By-laws, and FOR the resolution approving the amendment to the Articles of the Corporation, the whole in accordance with the terms contained in this Circular.